So you want to work in the UK, but you have no idea where to start…

 For more information related to EU, EEA and Commonwealth citizens and your rights to working in the UK, please visit: https://www.gov.uk/browse/visas-immigration/eu-eea-commonwealth.

 What if I don’t have the right to work in the UK?

-If the one of the parameters above does not apply, or you are not from one of the countries listed, you will need to obtain a visa and/or work permit before finding employment in the UK.
+If one of the parameters above does not apply, or you’re not from one of the countries listed, you may still be able to work in the UK.
+However, you will need to obtain a visa before finding employment in the UK.

-For a full list of the visas available to you, and to check if you need a UK visa, please visit: https://www.gov.uk/visas-immigration.
+For a full list of the visas available to you please visit: https://www.gov.uk/visas-immigration.

-*Please note, the information outlined above is intended for general guidance purposes only, and is subject to change.
+*Please note, the information outlined above is correct as of February 2021, but is subject to change.
+It is intended for general guidance purposes only.

 For more detailed information about your rights to working in the UK, please visit: https://www.gov.uk/government/organisations/uk-visas-and-immigration.